bregman-arie/devops-exercises/topics/terraform/README.md

 <details>
 <summary>You are trying to use templatefile as part of a module and you use a relative path to load a file but sometimes it fails, especially when others try to reuse the module.
 How can you deal with that?</summary><br><b>

 Switch relative paths with what is known as path references.
-These are fixes paths like module root path, module expression file path, etc.
+These are fixes: paths like module root path, module expression file path, etc.

 </b></details>